Making A Front Porch Christmas Tree

 Music by Glue

 Although, Put glue on the base of the tree procedure with a preheated hot glue gun.
-Also, Press the top edge of a sheet music strip immediately onto the hot glue.
+Also, immediately press the top edge of a sheet music strip onto the hot glue.
 Also, Hold for a few seconds to allow the glue to harden and cool.
 Wear thin work gloves to protect your skin if you want to use hot glue.

 Although, Apply glue and sheet music in rows around and up the tree.
 When working toward the top of the tree, use more petite strips of sheet music.
 Also, To create a fuller look, overlap each row slightly.
 Also, Use three trees of varying heights to create a pleasing arrangement of flowers.
 Why limit yourself to sheet music?
 Scrapbook paper, newsprint, tissue paper, or wrapping paper can all remain used.